BobWritesCode/ci-Project2/README.md

 The site uses [Google Fonts](https://fonts.google.com/).

   - Main header - [Archivo Black](https://fonts.google.com/specimen/Archivo+Black)\
-  This font was choosen as the main header as for it's impact and clarity.
+  This font was chosen as the main header as for its impact and clarity.

   - Rest of text - [Kanit](https://fonts.google.com/specimen/Kanit)\
-  This font was choose as it felt to me it gave a party typrewriter, party code feel.
+  This font was chosen as it felt to me it gave a party typewriter, party code feel.
 Which I felt suited a site that is focused on user input and then automated generation of results.

 ### Imagery